SYNC system overview

-How SYNC keeps you connected
+How SYNC with Voice-Activated Navigation keeps you connected

 Like a universal remote control, SYNC controls other systems besides your phone.
 SYNC connects you to:

-Music, stored on USB or Bluetooth Audio devices
+- Entertainment, such as SiriusXM® and music on USB or Bluetooth Audio devices

 Getting the most out of SYNC